 Edited by Roy J. Beckemeyer and Caryn Mirriam-Golberg.
 Published by Little Balkans Press, 2017.
-Available soon at Little Balkans Review, and at Amazon
+Available at Little Balkans Review, and at Amazon

 Explore this collection of Kansas as a place, state of mind, dream and reality, and center of the heartland.
 In over 230 pages of poetry, this collection brings to readers the best from the collectively edited website, 150 Kansas Poems.